dry-rb/dry-types/README.md

 # => { :name => "Jane", :age => 21 }
 ```

-### Defining a struct
+### Structs

-You can define struct objects which will have attribute readers for specified
+You can define struct objects which will have readers for specified attributes
-attributes using a simple dsl:
+using a simple dsl:

 ``` ruby
 class User < Dry::Data::Struct